lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="8045416" title="To Kill a Mockingbird " name="books/2023/to-kill-a-mockingbird.jpg" width="200" >}}

 It really didn't do it for me.
 Maybe it's the perspective from which the story is told.
 I can't really tell.
+Maybe it's that I had very high expectations.
+Unsure.

 {{</ book >}}